craigmckeachie/a11_upgrade_manual/README.md

     [widget]: readme-assets/widget.png

+    > You may need to stop and restart `ng serve -o` if the component isn't showing or you get an error.

-8. Optional: Commit your code to source control.
+7. Optional: Commit your code to source control.

 ## Lab 6: Upgrading an AngularJS Service